martian422/MaskGRPO/README.md

 ```

 ## 🧑‍🏫 Evaluation
-Just run the scripts in scripts/eval, get the results and evaluate them (the MBPP evaluation scripts will be updated soon).
+Just run the scripts in scripts/eval and get the results.

-As additional enviroments may need to be installed, please refer to the original benchmark repository for instructions.
+As additional enviroments may need to be installed for image generation tasks, please refer to the original benchmark repository for instructions.

 Here are more comparisons between the default MaskGIT-style results (before RL) and ours (after RL).
 ![image3](assets/portraits.png)